PennyLaneAI/pennylane/doc/code/qml_dla.rst

 qml.dla
 =======

-(Dynamical) Lie Algebra functionality in PennyLane.
+(Dynamical) Lie Algebra functionality in PennyLane

 See our `introduction to Dynamical Lie Algebras for quantum practitioners <https://pennylane.ai/qml/demos/tutorial_liealgebra/>`__.